Zimbabwe has officially become a pariah state!

 This is achieved by putting in place measures for 'snooping' or surveillance of communications, strengthening counterterrorism efforts, and tightening terrorism penalties.

-Of course, it is undeniable that this law is problematic, as far as the protection of personal privacy is concerned.
+Of course, it is undeniable that this law is problematic, as in far as protection of personal privacy is concerned.

-Nonetheless, nowhere in that piece of legislation is there any attempt at defining what constitutes ‘patriotism' for Americans, and what would be regarded as ‘unpatriotic'.
+Nonetheless, no where in that piece of legislation is there any attempts at defining what constitutes 'patriotism' for Americans, and what would be regarded as 'unpatriotic'.

 Thus, endeavours by the Harare administration to justify its own enactment of a 'Patriotic Act' - which criminalizes what the regime characterizes as acts intended to 'damage the country's national interests', under the pretext of following the American example - is the height of insincerity and deceit.